graceaveris/30daysReact-27/README.md

 **Day Twenty Seven - 30 days of React challenge - Geography App using nested routes to display data from API**

-A react app with a website feel, shows nested routes as url and calls data form an API depending on the routes selected.
+A react app with a website feel, shows nested routes as url and calls data from an API depending on the routes selected.
 See facts about various countries and continents.

 **Concepts Explored:**

 - Using react-router-dom to set up nested routes
 - Using URL params to pass data to a child
+- using match to access param data
 - Using an API in conjunction with react router
 - Using the lifecycle method componentWillUpdate()
 - Forcing a child component to update by passing a dummy prop